ekera/qunundrum/docs/pages/plot-distribution.md

 ![](./images/plot-distribution-m-2048-s-30.png)

-The two-dimensional distribution is plotted in the signed logarithms of the arguments (alpha_d, alpha_r).
-Collapsed marginal distributions in the signed logarithms of the arguments alpha_d and alpha_r are automatically plotted along the sides of the plotted two-dimensional distribution.
+The two-dimensional distribution is plotted in the signed logarithms of the arguments $(\alpha_d, \alpha_r)$.
+Collapsed marginal distributions in the signed logarithms of the arguments $\alpha_d$ and $\alpha_r$ are automatically plotted along the sides of the plotted two-dimensional distribution.